Skip to main content

 Region: Nationwide

-Hearty stew made with cowpeas or black-eyed peas, onions, and tomatoes.
+A filling stew of cowpeas or black-eyed peas cooked with onions and tomatoes.

 Fried Plantains